Have you ever lost Google reviews?

 Questions to Ask if a Google Review Disappears

 Google removes reviews that “exhibit spammy behavior.”
-The company has published review content policies that spell out the rules of the game that must be followed.
+The company has published a review content policy that spell out the rules of the game that must be followed.
 Although Google does not share all of the specifics about what signals they use in the review spam detection, we do have some clues.

 The following is a list of questions to ask if one of your reviews vanish that may shed light on why a Google’s spam detection filter was tripped.